Can Ions Pass Through The Cell Membrane? The Surprising Answer Scientists Don’t Want You To Miss

 Q1: Can ions cross the membrane without any protein?

 No. The hydrophobic core of the phospholipid bilayer repels charged particles.
-Only very small, uncharged molecules can pass freely Still holds up..
+Only very small, uncharged molecules can pass freely Simple as that..

 Q2: Why do some ions need a pump while others use channels?